microsoft/onnxruntime/docs/performance/tune-performance.md

 * Type chrome://tracing in the address bar
 * Load the generated JSON file

-To profile CUDA/ROCm kernels, please add the cupti library to your PATH and use the onnxruntime binary built from source with `--enable_cuda_profiling`/`--enable_rocm_profiling`.
+To profile CUDA or ROCm kernels, please add the cupti library to your PATH and use the onnxruntime binary built from source with `--enable_cuda_profiling` or `--enable_rocm_profiling`.
 Performance numbers from the device will then be attached to those from the host.
 For example:

 ```json
 {"cat":"Node", "name":"Add_1234", "dur":17, ...}